 The State tax year has been defined as the calendar year, notwithstanding the fact that tax procedures begin prior to January 1 of the tax year and continue through May of the succeeding calendar year.
 On or before the third Monday in August each year the Board of Supervisors of the County prepares the tax roll setting forth certain valuations by taxing district of all property in the County subject to taxation.
 The tax roll is then forwarded to the Treasurer of the County (the "Treasurer").
 (The Assessor of the County is required to have completed the assessment roll by December 15th of the year prior to the levy.
 This roll identifies the valuation and classification of each parcel located within the County for the tax year.)
-With the various budgetary procedures having been completed by the governmental entities, the appropriate tax rate for each jurisdiction is then levied upon each non-exempt parcel of the tax roll due to appeals or other reasons reduces the amount of taxes received by each jurisdiction.
+With the various budgetary procedures having been completed by the governmental entities, the appropriate tax rate for each jurisdiction is then levied upon each non-exempt parcel of property in order to determine the total tax owed by each property owner.
+Any subsequent decrease in the value of the tax roll due to appeals or other reasons reduces the amount of taxes received by each jurisdiction.
 The property tax lien on real property attaches on January 1 of the year the tax is levied.
 Such lien is prior and superior to all other liens and encumbrances on the property subject to such tax except liens or encumbrances held by the State or liens for taxes accruing in any other years and liens imposed by the United States.